Join our mobile Rapid Response Network!

 Defenders is a member of the Horseshoe Crab Recovery Coalition, an alliance of national, state and local organizations working to recover horseshoe crab populations by 2030.

-We are also actively pursuing the protection of key spawning habitats, such as those within the National Wildlife Refuge System.
-To that end, we successfully litigated over the illicit harvesting of horseshoe crabs from Cape Romain National Wildlife Refuge, near Charleston, South Carolina.
+Defenders is actively pursuing the protection of key spawning habitats, such as those within the National Wildlife Refuge System.
+We successfully litigated over the illicit harvesting of horseshoe crabs from Cape Romain National Wildlife Refuge, near Charleston, South Carolina, as well as unsustainable harvesting on other beaches across South Carolina.
+Defenders is advocating to maintain a moratorium on harvesting female horseshoe crabs in the Atlantic states.
 We are also advocating for the widespread adoption of the synthetic alternative to horseshoe crab blood, which would spare millions of crabs from the bleeding process.

 What You Can Do